 Dr. Sarah Guthery majored in economics as an undergraduate at Colorado State University.
 She taught preschool during college and decided to become a teacher.
 After training at Middlesex University in London, she moved to Texas, where she taught for nearly 10 years before returning to school to become an educator trainer.

 Her love of economics and quantitative research, her passion for teaching, and her desire to work with students all came together in graduate school.
-She chose A&M-Commerce for the opportunity to do all the things she loves each day.
+She chose East Texas A&M for the opportunity to do all the things she loves each day.

 She also has a passion for travel and hopes to offer an education course for students to study abroad and experience international education.